INTERNATIONAL URBAN DESIGN SUMMER WORKSHOPS IN LISBON

 • Useful information

-The School of Architecture and Urbanism of the Universidade Lusofóna in Lisbon has been hosting the International Summer Workshops in Urban Design since 2018.
-Primarily organized for planning, architecture, and landscape architecture students, as well as for young professionals, this two-week workshop is being successfully offered since 2018.
-Applicants fro other disciplines who are interested in planning and urban design are welcome to apply.
+Offered annually since 2018, the International Summer Workshops in Urban Design in Lisbon follows an intense, immersive two-week program.
+We welcome planning, architecture, and landscape architecture undergraduate and graduate students, as well as young professionals.
+Applicants from other disciplines who are interested in planning and urban design are welcome to apply.
 Lisbon, with its historic and picturesque architecture, intricate urban morphology, lively public spaces, and walkable streets, is the perfect city to study urban design.

 The workshop is taught in English and offers a total of 80 contact-hours (field + studio) plus the optional day-long visit to Sintra.
 Participants receive a university certificate and 10 ECTS (European Credit Transfer System) credits.